 A) FOR CONTACTING WHISTLEBLOWERS IRELAND VIA PHONE.

-1. Do not tell anybody whatsoever that you are either thinking of calling or that you have called Whistleblowers Ireland.
+1. Do not tell anybody you are either thinking of calling or that you have called Whistleblowers Ireland.

 B) IF EMAILING.